South Western Housing Society, Tuckers Close

 Kensa Contracting worked with builders EG Carter to deliver the project, which was officially unveiled on the 13th September 2018, and met with enthusiasm from the local community for its contribution to much-needed local, affordable, energy-efficient housing.

 Donna Johnson, Chief Executive of South Western Housing Society, explains:

 South Western Housing Society is very proud of its new development in Mark, which is an example of our approach to working in partnership with organisations to achieve the common goal of providing more housing for those in need in local communities.

 Our commitment to providing good quality, high performing homes is one of the golden threads that runs through our business.
 It is testament to the project teams open relationship that we have been able to deliver these affordable homes and help families stay connected to their local area.

-The SGLA configuration allows South Western Housing Society to offset the ground source heat pump costs via income through the Non Domestic Renewable Heat Incentive.
+The SGLA configuration allows South Western Housing Society to offset the ground source heat pump costs via income through the Non-Domestic Renewable Heat Incentive (this scheme has closed).

 The houses on the development in Mark are clustered into groups of two, connected by one borehole.
 The four flats are connected to one borehole, also, equating to five Shared Ground Loop Arrays on the site in total.

 The Shared Ground Loop Array offers further advantage in the flats, where due to the ambient temperature (-5°C to 20°C) circulating the flats risers and corridors, there is no contribution to potential overheating; a common issue with traditional heat networks which circulate heat at temperatures of 65°C to 85°C

 With a ground source heat pump installed inside each property, this provides the local homeowners complete control over their own energy use, and their own electricity bill; running costs savings of 48.4% are expected compared to the alternative of LPG in the off-gas grid area.